10gen/basic-router-take-home-interview/README.md

       incoming request and the outgoing response.

 We've added some starter code in the `getting_started` directory.
-Feel free to use that as a way to get moving, or disregard it completely for your own solution.
+Feel free to use that as a way to get moving, adapt it to the language of your choosing, or disregard it completely for your own solution.

 ## How to submit a solution?
 To submit a solution: